bento-platform/takuan/README.md

 See the [authorization docs](./docs/authz.md) for more information on how to create and use the authz plugin with TDS.

+## GA4GH Service Info

+This service implements GA4GH's Service-Info [spec](https://www.ga4gh.org/product/service-info/).

+If left unconfigured, a default service info object will be returned.

+For adopters outside of the Bento stack, we recommend that you provide a custom service info object when deploying.

+This can be done by simply mounting a JSON file in the TDS container.

+When starting, the service will look for a JSON file at `/tds/lib/service-info.json`.

+If the file exists, it will be served from the `GET /service-info` endpoint, otherwise the default is used.

 ## Endpoints

 TODO: replace this with Swagger UI docs generated from CI workflows.